djangify/our-spot/README.md

 ![profile email](readme/images/rm-false-email.png)

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>

-## Password Management

-INFORMATION ON RESETTING PASSWORD
+***Password Management***

-In the first phase of this project restting a password can be done inside the members area.
+In the first phase of this project the ability to change a members password is available inside the members area.

 ![password](readme/images/rm-password.png)